- Home

 2. Blue Oxford shirt

 According to this guide from FashionBeans, mid or sky blue is the most versatile shade and goes well with navy, beige, grey, or brown.
-However, if you don’t like wearing blue, colours like white, black, and light pink are other good options.
+However, if you don’t like wearing blue, colours like white, black, and light pink are also good options.

 3. Tailored suit